Divorce Money Mistakes

 WORST DIVORCE FINANCIAL MISTAKE – THE UNPREPARED START: Filing for divorce and telling everyone before you are well prepared.

 CBA’S OBSERVATIONS: The divorce process is a marathon.
 The first marathon runner died of exhaustion.
-Preparing a plan prevents problems.
+Preparing a plan prevents similar problems.
 Getting well prepared will take a few weeks of hard work, and sometimes months depending on the complexity of your circumstances.

 Gathering the right data and documents is important to: